 If you get sick and can no longer work, you’ll still have to pay off your loans.
 If you know that you won’t be able to repay it without having your job, you might want to take out loan insurance.
 This insurance is optional and you can get it from your lender or other insurance company.
 The cost will vary depending on your age, gender, health history and loan amount.

 In conclusion, before resorting to a personal loan, make sure that you absolutely need this money, because this type of loan ends up being expensive.
 If you absolutely need the cash, compare different lenders’ offers and choose the one that has the lowest rate using a loan comparison tool.
 Then go for the shortest possible term depending on how much you are able to repay each month.
-The consequences of non-payment are serious…your personal belongings can be seized, your credit rating damaged, you could incur additional fees or even be taken to court.
+The consequences of non-payment are serious…your personal belongings can be seized, your credit score damaged, you could incur additional fees or even be taken to court.

 If you liked this article, you’ll definitely like Hardbacon’s mobile app, which links to your banking and investing accounts, helps you plan your financial goals, budget, and invest better.
 The basic version of the app is free, but you can do more with Hardbacon Premium.
 As a loyal reader of our blog, you can get 10% off any Hardbacon Premium subscription.
 To take advantage of this promotion, use promo code BLOG10 when subscribing through our website.